nuvo/emq_exporter/README.md

 # EMQ exporter for Prometheus

-This is a simple server that scrapes EMQ metrics and exporters them via HTTP for Prometheus consumption.
+A simple server that scrapes EMQ metrics and exports them via HTTP for Prometheus consumption.

 ## Getting Started